Bismut-Cheeger eta form and higher spectral flow: Functoriality

 Here $x$ is an element of $K_G^1(B)$. \begin{thm} If $\dim X$ and $\dim Y$ are both even, there exists $x\in K_G^1(B)$, such that modulo exact forms on $B$, for $g\in G$,

 \end{thm}

 \textbf{Acknowledgements}\ \ The author would like to thank Professors Xiaonan Ma and Weiping Zhang for helpful discussions.
+He would also like to thank the anonymous referee for various useful suggestions that improved the clarity and quality of the paper.
 This research is partly supported by Science and Technology Commission of Shanghai Municipality (STCSM), grant No.18dz2271000, Natural Science Foundation of Shanghai, grant No.20ZR1416700 and NSFC No.11931007.

 \cprime{$'$} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}